Zombie Dependencies

 CVE Scans

 CVE scanning on open source packages is usually a needle in a haystack situation.
 These tools are notoriously noisy, they output anything that might even be a CVE.
 This makes sense — it’s better to be overly cautious here.
 Unfortunately that means it’s hard to see what actually needs your attention.
 Still, a noisy CVE scan is better than trying to make sense out of the full dependency graph.
-After fixing the rsc.io/sampler issue, I decided to fire up snyk test
+After fixing the rsc.io/sampler issue, I decided to fire up snyk test to see what it found in Kubernetes.

 The output was about what I expected.
 Over 20 issues were reported, but most of them seemed like strange false positives.
 Most were actually vulnerabilities in older versions of Kubernetes itself, which had already been patched.
 Something weird must have been happening with the way modules get resolved.
 But, there were three CVEs that caught my attention at the bottom: